Refined unramified cohomology of schemes

 \subsection{Torsion-freeness of the cohomology of points}

 In this section we fix a prime $\ell$ and assume that the twisted Borel--Moore cohomology theory $H^\ast(-,A(n))$ on $\VV$ is $\ell$-adic, see Definition \ref{def:Borel--Moore-cohomology-l-adic}.
-It is an observation of Bloch (which partly motivated the Bloch--Kato conjecture, see \cite[end of Lecture 5]{bloch}) that properties (\ref{ax:Bockstein})--(\ref{ax:MS}) have the following important consequence.
+It is an observation of Bloch (see \cite[end of Lecture 5]{bloch}) that properties (\ref{ax:Bockstein}) and (\ref{ax:Hilbert90}) have the following important consequence.

 \begin{lemma} Let $\VV$ be a constructible category of Noetherian schemes as in Definition \ref{def:V}.
 Fix a prime $\ell$ and assume that $H^\ast(-,A(n))$ is an $\ell$-adic twisted Borel--Moore cohomology theory on $\VV$ as in Definition \ref{def:Borel--Moore-cohomology-l-adic}.
-Then for any $X\in \VV$ and $x\in X$, $ H^i(x,\Z_\ell(i-1))$ is torsion-free for $1\leq i\leq 3$. \end{lemma} \begin{proof} Taking direct limits of abelian groups is exact, so that property (\ref{ax:Bockstein}) implies that
+Then for any $X\in \VV$ and $x\in X$, $ H^i(x,\Z_\ell(i-1))$ is torsion-free for $1\leq i\leq 2$. \end{lemma} \begin{proof} Taking direct limits of abelian groups is exact, so that property (\ref{ax:Bockstein}) implies that

 This vanishes for $i=1$, as in this case we have by (\ref{ax:Bockstein}) an exact sequence

 which by (\ref{ax:normalization}) identifies to $\Z_\ell \stackrel{\times \ell^r}\to \Z_\ell\to \Z/\ell$ and so the last arrow is surjective.